Manage data links

 Manage linked Excel ranges

 In Excel, you can make changes to linked ranges in a number of ways that will affect linked elements in PowerPoint.
-The most common change to a linked range is changing the data values in the linked cells then updating the linked elements with the new data.
+The most common change to a linked range is changing the data values in the linked cells, then updating the linked elements with the new data.
 The following sections explain the other adjustments you can make to linked ranges that will affect linked elements:

-Adjust linked cell ranges
+Adjust linked ranges

 Transpose and edit the data layout of linked ranges

-Linked elements in PowerPoint use a default data layout to display Excel data.
+Linked elements in PowerPoint use a default data layout to interpret and display Excel data.
 For example, in an Excel range that is linked to a column chart, rows represent series and columns represent categories by default (see Create charts from Excel).

 Manage the data in linked elements